 OLIVIA MATHISEN-HOLLOMAN, RDN, CD

-Olivia Mathisen-Holloman is Chair of Community Health Center of Snohomish County’s Board of Directors.
+Olivia Mathisen-Holloman is a member of Community Health Center of Snohomish County’s Board of Directors.
 She is a Clinical Dietitian at Sodexo and has been a CHC Board member since 2017.
-Olivia believes her clinical experience and knowledge gives her a unique perspective as a board member and she wholeheartedly believes in the mission.
+Olivia believes her clinical experience and knowledge give her a unique perspective as a board member and she wholeheartedly believes in the mission.
 “I am proud to be a part of an organization that consistently looks for ways to serve the needs of its community.”

 Charles Mister became a member of Community Health Center of Snohomish County’s Board of Directors in 2019.
 He uses his background and passion in aiding CHC to fulfill its mission by providing policy, financial, and performance oversight as well as strategic planning and direction.